 AMA President Dr Omar Khorshid’s letter said our hospital system is not ready to cope with an easing of restrictions - even with increased vaccination rates - and a detailed understanding of current hospital capacity must be developed, modelling the impact of ‘living with COVID-19’.

 “Even pre-COVID, emergency departments were full, ambulances ramped, and waiting times for elective surgery too long.”
 Dr Khorshid said.

 “While National Cabinet is considering the cost of expanding intensive care capacity for an expected COVID surge, a funding top-up alone won’t cut it.
 The Commonwealth will need to address the longer-term public hospital funding crisis.

 “We must urgently prepare our health system before opening up and to do that we need new modelling based on our hospitals’ ability to cope with the associated increase in caseload.

 “This modelling should contemplate all aspects of the impact of COVID-19 on our hospitals and primary care sector.
 Staffing, for instance, is already a significant problem right across the health sector, exacerbated by international border closures.

 “Modelling should also contemplate the cost, efficiency impact and supply of enhanced PPE and infection controls, and the inevitable reduction in patient throughput, especially where COVID-19 positive and negative patients are treated at the same facility.

 “Our hospitals are not starting from a position of strength.
 Far from it.
-As well as ambulance ramping, we have the lowest bed-to-patient ratio in decades, our emergency and elective performance continues to decline, and our doctors and nurses continue to barely cope with their workloads and the constraints of the system, Dr Khorshid said.
+As well as ambulance ramping, we have the lowest bed-to-patient ratio in decades, our emergency and elective performance continues to decline, and our doctors and nurses continue to barely cope with their workloads and the constraints of the system.